 This one isn’t for the faint of heart…but last year, we had a tie dye party.
 Eight boys all under the age of six and vats of permanent dye.
 I may or may not have taken a valium midway through the party but the results were worth it.

-Because Son No 2’s birthday falls in warmer weather, I usually have his party outdoors.
+My son's birthday falls when there is warm weather so I typically have his party outdoors.
 This particular year we had a treasure hunt.
 The kids read clues to find the treasures hidden through out the neighbourhood.
 Once one was found, they read the next clue and raced to find the next treasure.
 What were the treasures?
 Pebbles, soil, seeds and tiny plant pots.
 When everything was collected, they came back to our house, decorated the pots, planted a sunflower seed and took it home as their "loot".
 Some of those sunflowers grew over six feet tall.

 I get that we’re all busy.
 Not everyone is going to have the time or inclination to make personalized t-shirts.
 This post isn't to make parents feel bad because they aren't burning cds with their kids favorite songs.
 We all have enough stress and activities in our lives – I don’t want to add more.
 I'm just asking that you take a moment and think of something kids can use and won't break or be thrown out within 24 hours of the party.
 In the end, it will save your pocket book and help save our planet.
 Not to mention the sanity of many many parents.